dbdesign-students-spring2024/5-database-design-SkyeJayleen/README.md

 | assignemnt_id* | assignemnt_type | assignment_topic | due_date | relevant_readings |
 | :- | - | - | - | - |
 | ... | ... | ... | ... | ... |

+I went through all of the individual tables 1, 2, 3.1, 3.2 and 4 to double-check that they all met the requirements to satisfy 2NF and 3NF.